thooton/jc/README.md

 - C++ support: when a flag is passed to the program, `class` should mean C++, not JS class.
 Create a keyword `jclass` to represent JS classes.
 Alternatively, do it the other way around, and have the `cppclass` keyword.

 # Contributing
 Any and all contributions are greatly appreciated.
-Just send a PR :)
+Just send a PR, issue, or feature request :)

 # License
 MIT